Skip to main content

 Product demos

 Show the product being used in real life.
-Not a sterile studio setup — actual use.
+Not a sterile studio setup โ€” actual use.
 A camping tent being set up in a park.
 A kitchen gadget making an actual meal.
 A skincare product being applied with visible results.
-Product demos answer the question "what is it like to actually use this?" — the question that stops most hesitant buyers.
+Product demos answer the question "what is it like to actually use this?" โ€” the question that stops most hesitant buyers.
+They pair naturally with written content that ranks for the same product queries, compounding the traffic from a single topic.

 How-to tutorials